docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_2.5.md

 By selecting a part, you can apply a set of actions including:

-* Check-out / Undo check-out / Check-in
+* check-out / undo check-out / check-in,
-* Deletion
+* deletion,
-* Adding tag to parts - for example, classifying parts as important
+* adding tag to parts - for example, classifying parts as important,
-* Access rights management
+* access rights management,
-* New version creation
+* new version creation,
-* Release
+* release,
-* Obsolete status to freeze the part iterations (part must be released)
+* obsolete status to freeze the part iterations (part must be released).

 {% image /assets/images/documentation/2.0/obsolete_icon.png "Obsolete icon"%}